liri-uzh/voxplorer/README.md

 ## Creating an alias for voxplorer
-If you would like to be able to always run voxplorer from anywhere in your terminal, simply add the following function to your shell rc file.
+If you would like to be able to always run voxplorer from anywhere in your terminal, simply add the following function to your shell rc file (usually `~/.zshrc` on MacOS and Linux systems using `zsh` as their shell or `~/.bashrc`).
+Remember to update the path to `voxplorer` to where you cloned the repository (update the line after `# run voxplorer`)
 ```sh
 voxplorer () {
   cur_dir = $pwd